AryanGanesh/character-level-llm/README.md

 #  LLM From Scratch

 > Building a character-level Transformer Language Model from zero, in Python and PyTorch.
 > No APIs.
 No shortcuts.
 Every component written and understood from the ground up.

 ---

 ## What Is This?

-This is a student project that builds a working Language Model from scratch, following Andrej Karpathy's "Let's Build GPT" as a learning backbone.
+A student project that builds a working Language Model from scratch, following Andrej Karpathy's "Let's Build GPT" as a learning backbone.

 The goal is not just to run a model — but to understand every single component: how text becomes numbers, how attention works, how the model learns, and how it generates new text.